 Relevant Interests: , acute kidney failure

-Dr. Ravindra Jahagirdar's medical specialty is urology (urinary tract disease).
-Dr. Jahagirdar has a 3.0 out of 5 star average patient rating.
+Dr. Ravindra Jahagirdar's area of specialization is urology (urinary tract disease).
+He has a 3.0 out of 5 star average patient rating.
 His clinical interests include robotic surgery.
-His professional affiliations include Central Florida Regional Hospital and Orlando Health.
-Dr. Jahagirdar is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-He is a graduate of Seth G.S.
-Medical College.
-He completed his residency training at The Jewish Hospital, Cincinnati and a hospital affiliated with Tulane University.
+Dr. Jahagirdar is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Before performing his residency at The Jewish Hospital, Cincinnati and a hospital affiliated with Tulane University, Dr. Jahagirdar attended Seth G.S.
+Medical College for medical school.
 Dr. Jahagirdar (or staff) is conversant in Hindi.
 His hospital/clinic affiliations include Central Florida Regional Hospital and Orlando Health.

 Relevant Interests: , end-stage renal disease (ESRD)